roelineburger/youmoni/README.md

 ## Installation

-Clone this repository and install the dependencies:
+Clone this repository and install the dependencies by following these steps:

 ### `cd into the youmoni folder`